What makes Quality Learning different...?

 Quality Learning is a scientific approach to organisational improvement.

-It is not a program, but a continuous, systematic, collaborative approach to improving the quality of learning and school life for all stakeholders.
+It is not a program, but a continuous, systematic, collaborative approach to improving organisational performance and productivity.
+And for schools, improving the quality of learning and school life.

-It is based upon current best knowledge of how learning and improvement occur.
+It is based upon our current best understanding of how learning and improvement occur.

-There is much in the research that describes what our schools and classrooms need to look like.
+There is much in the research that describes what our organisations, schools and classrooms need to look like to be successful and to thrive.

 However, for those of us charged with improvement (and who isn’t?!), it appears there is little offered on how to achieve this necessary transformation.